helix-editor/helix/book/src/usage.md

 some grammars][lang-support] currently have the query file implemented.
 Contributions are welcome!

-## Navigating Using Tree-sitter Textobjects
+## Navigating using tree-sitter textobjects

 Navigating between functions, classes, parameters, and other elements is possible using tree-sitter and textobject queries.
 For